rezamohamadlo/Poem-Generator/README.md

 4. **Text Generation:**
    - Given a seed text, the model generates subsequent text by predicting the next word in the sequence iteratively until the desired length is reached.

+## Files

+- **`Shakespeare-Text-Generator.ipynb`**: Jupyter Notebook containing the complete implementation of the text generation model.
+- **`data-preprocessing.ipynb`**: Jupyter Notebook for data preprocessing tasks, including loading and preparing the Shakespearean sonnets dataset.
+- **`readme.md`**: This file, providing an overview and details about the project.